MicrosoftDocs/playfab-docs/playfab-docs/features/automation/cloudscript/sdk-error-handling-best-practices.md

 ## Inspecting the error

 The most common way to inspect an error is to recognize it through the code.
 As described in the [Global API Method Error Codes](global-api-method-error-codes.md) tutorial, each generated error contains human-readable and numeric error codes.

+> [!NOTE]
-The code on its own is sufficient to recognize and process the error accordingly.
+> The code *on its own* is sufficient to recognize and process the error accordingly.

 Let's take the [LoginWithEmailAddress](xref:titleid.playfabapi.com.client.authentication.loginwithemailaddress) API method as an example.
 As stated in the [documentation](xref:titleid.playfabapi.com.client.authentication.loginwithemailaddress) for this method, the following internal error may be thrown upon execution: